grafana/agent/docs/sources/flow/tasks/migrate/from-otelcol.md

 This allows you to try {{< param "PRODUCT_NAME" >}} without modifying your existing OpenTelemetry Collector configuration infrastructure.

 > In this task, you will use the [run][] CLI command to run {{< param "PRODUCT_NAME" >}}
-> using a OpenTelemetry Collector configuration.
+> using an OpenTelemetry Collector configuration.

 [Run][] {{< param "PRODUCT_NAME" >}} and include the command line flag `--config.format=otelcol`.
 Your configuration file must be a valid OpenTelemetry Collector configuration file rather than a {{< param "PRODUCT_NAME" >}} configuration file.